December’s best savings accounts paying high interest after the Budget

 ADVERTISEMENT

-Moneybox is our final pick, offering 4.47% and more simple terms - keep it with at least £500 in and a maximum of three withdrawals.
-The bonus rate of 0.77% lasts a year.
-If you need more than three withdrawals you’d be better with their Open Access Cash ISA which is 4.27% including the bonus, but offers unlimited withdrawals.
+Moneybox is our final pick, offering 4.47 per cent, and in simpler terms, keep at least £500 in and a maximum of three withdrawals.
+The bonus rate of 0.77 per cent lasts a year.
+If you need more than three withdrawals, you’d be better with their Open Access Cash ISA, which is 4.27 per cent including the bonus, but offers unlimited withdrawals.

 Best easy access savings accounts

-Most of the easy access savings accounts are more simple: sometimes you’ll need to open a normal current account with the company to get access to the savings rate, but there’s no obligation to use it unless stated.
+Most of the easy access savings accounts are not as complex: sometimes you’ll need to open a normal current account with the company to get access to the savings rate, but there’s no obligation to use it unless stated.

-Chase offer 4.5% through their saver account including a 12-month bonus, and is for new customers only.
+Chase offer 4.5 per cent via their saver account, including a 12-month bonus, and is for new customers only.
 You have to open the savings account within 30 days of opening the current account (which you don’t need to use but offers cashback as a perk).

-Cahoot offer a ‘Simple Saver’ with 4.4% and other than a £500,000 limit that’s really all you need to know.
-They also offer a Sunny Day Saver at 5.00% which pays interest on balances up to £3,000 but not over that.
+Cahoot offer a “Simple Saver” with 4.4 per cent and other than a £500,000 limit, that’s really all you need to know.
+They also offer a Sunny Day Saver at 5.00 per cent which pays interest on balances up to £3,000 but not over that.
 It lasts 12 months and you have to choose interest paid monthly or yearly - can’t be changed after.

-Chip offers new customers a rate of 4.37% for 12 months with three penalty-free withdrawals, or slightly lower 4.35% for instant access.
+Chip offers new customers a rate of 4.37 per cent for 12 months with three penalty-free withdrawals, or slightly lower 4.35 per cent for instant access.

 Best accounts for specific circumstances

-Two additional ones to note which aren’t quite as easy-access for everybody:
+Two additional ones to note that aren’t quite as easy access for everybody:

-And while not an easy access account, if you know you won’t need cash immediately, OakNorth Bank pays 4.54% but you have to give 95 days notice to get your cash.
-This rate tracks above the BoE rate so if they do cut, you’ll still be on a higher rate than most.
+And while not an easy access account, if you know you won’t need cash immediately, OakNorth Bank pays 4.54 per cent but you have to give 95 days’ notice to get your cash.
+This rate tracks above the BoE rate, so if they do cut, you’ll still be on a higher rate than most.

-Investec’s one-year fix offers 4.5% and you have seven days after opening it to put your money in.
+Investec’s one-year fix offers 4.5 per cent and you have seven days after opening it to put your money in.

 Join our commenting forum